 III.
-INFORMATION TECHNOLOGY AND INNOVATIVE BUSINESS MODELS

-Technology is defined as "the use of science in industry, engineering, etc. to invent useful things or to solve problems" or as "a machine, equipment, methods, etc. that is created with the help of technology.
-Information technology is defined as the technology that involves the development, maintenance and use of information systems, software and networks for the processing and distribution of data.
+INFORMATION TECHNOLOGY AND INNOVATIVE BUSINESS MODELS 2Technology is defined as "the use of science in industry, engineering, etc. to invent useful things or to solve problems" or as "a machine, equipment, methods, etc. that is created with the help of technology.